s-ol/mmm/root/articles/mmmfs/examples/intro: text$markdown+sidenotes.md

 and outputs the list of containers as DOM elements.

 The position and size of each panel are stored in an ad-hoc facet, encoded in the JSON data format:
 `pinwall_info: text/json`.
-This facet can then set on each child and accessed whenever the script is called to render the children, plugging the values within the facet into the visual styling of the document.
+Such a facet is set on each child and read whenever the script is called to render the children, plugging the values within the facet into the visual styling of the document.

 The script can also set event handlers that react to user input while the document is loaded, and allow the user to reposition and resize the individual pinwall items by clicking and dragging on the upper border or lower right-hand corner respectively.
-Whenever a change is made the event handler can then update the value in the `pinwall_info` facet, so that the script places the content at the updated position and size next time it is invoked.
+Whenever a change is made the event handler can then update the value in the `pinwall_info` facet, so that the updated position and size are stored for the next time the pinwall is opened.

 ## slideshow
 Another common use of digital documents is as aids in a verbal presentation.